rdmpage/ipni-coldp/README.md

-# ipni-coldp
-International Plant Names Index (IPNI) as a Catalogue of Life Data Package (ColDP)
+# International Plant Names Index (IPNI) as a Catalogue of Life Data Package (ColDP)